 Texas AFT is governed by an Executive Council of local union presidents across the state.
-Officers (president and secretary-treasurer) are elected every two years by delegates at a state convention.
+Officers (president and secretary-treasurer) are elected every two years by delegates at our union’s state convention.

 President Zeph Capo